-- 1. Lightning EMP.
+- Lightning EMP.
 The discharge is typically an initial huge current flow, at least mega-amps, followed by a train of pulses of decreasing energy. - 2.
 Meteoric EMP.
-The discharge of electromagnetic energy resulting from either the impact of a meteoroid with a spacecraft or the explosive breakup of a meteoroid passing through the Earth's atmosphere. - 3.
+The discharge of electromagnetic energy resulting from either the impact of a meteoroid with a spacecraft or the explosive breakup of a meteoroid. - 3.
 Coronal Mass Ejection (CME, Solar EMP).
 A burst of plasma and accompanying magnetic field ejected from the sun and released into the solar wind.